geocine/file-tools/README.md

 ## File Tools

-This is the C/C++ version which was first written on December 2012
+This is currently being rewritten to Go [from C/C++](https://github.com/geocine/file-tools/tree/cpp)

 **Legend**
 * copycreate - creates sequenced dummy files with a given extension from `courselist.txt`